Data Minimization and Avoiding the Over-Retention of Personal Information

 The High Cost of Retaining Digital Debris

 Data minimization and the routine, defensible disposition of data are essential to maintaining an organization's information hygiene.
 Some types of data are useful for only a short amount of time, while others, such as certain vital corporate records, may have a nearly infinite useful life.
 But the vast majority of data reaches a point after some time where it no longer has business value.
 When an organization retains data beyond its useful life, the primary question to ask when deciding whether to retain it is whether the business can extract value from it.
-The related question is whether the business will extract value from it.
-The likelihood that an organization will access aging data decreases exponentially over time.
+The related question is whether the business actually extracts value from it.
+The likelihood that an organization accesses aging data decreases exponentially over time.
 The data eventually becomes digital debris, which industry experts commonly refer to as data that is redundant, obsolete, or trivial (ROT).

 Companies often retain data by default regardless of its business value.
 Therefore, digital debris tends to accumulate indefinitely absent a company's affirmative steps to the contrary.
 Continued ownership of this debris is a significant and growing business expense at many organizations.
 Raw storage space may be cheap, but the total cost of owning enterprise data has increased due to the rising costs of security, labor, migration, maintenance, and other factors.
 Even if the trend reverses, the trajectory of growing data volumes is unlikely to subside.
-Indeed, the amount of enterprise data currently doubles every 24 months.

 For more information about the cost of over-retention, see Article, Act Now or Pay Later: The Case for Defensible Disposition of Data: The High Costs of Data Over-Retention.